Biodiversity conservation: A critical issue

-Predators seldom cause problems on dairy farms, and therefore no specific predator control practices are necessary on the 30 farms where these checklists have been done, but that is not the case for all types of farming.
-If predators are a problem, a predator control program should be developed to deal with the predators in a humane and conservation friendly manner.
+Predators seldom cause problems on dairy farms, and therefore no specific predator control practices are necessary on the farms where these checklists have been done.
+That is not the case for all types of farming though.
+If predators are a problem, a predator control program should be developed.
+A program that helps to deal with the predators in a humane and conservation friendly manner.
 It is also important to contact the relevant authorities when necessary.

-Farms often receive negative press about bad practices, but the evidence we have gathered suggests that farmers adopt a wide array of biodiversity conservation practices.
-That said, there are still many opportunities which exist for farmers to improve on.
+Farms often receive negative press about bad practices.
+The evidence we have gathered suggests that farmers actually adopt a wide array of biodiversity conservation practices.
+That said, there are still many areas of opportunities for farmers to improve.
 Biodiversity and natural areas often do not directly contribute to farm productivity, but they do contribute to the overall health of the agro-ecosystem.
 Having a healthy agro-ecosystem does contribute to agricultural production, especially on farms which are aiming for more sustainable production.
 It is therefore important that farmers identify practices which they can implement that will contribute to biodiversity conservation.